The Stepford Wives

 The Stepford Wives is a 1972 satirical "feminist horror" novel by Ira Levin.
-The story concerns Joanna Eberhart, a talented photographer, wife and young mother who suspects that something in Stepford's environment is changing the wives from free-thinking, intelligent women into compliant wives dedicated solely to homemaking.
-As her friends slowly transform Joanna realises the horrific truth.
+The story concerns Joanna Eberhart, a talented photographer, wife, and young mother who suspects that something in the town of Stepford is changing the wives from free-thinking, intelligent women into compliant wives dedicated solely to homemaking.
+As her friends slowly transform, Joanna realizes the horrific truth.

-The book has had two feature film adaptations, both using the same title as the novel: the 1975 version, and the 2004 remake.
+The book has had two feature film adaptations, both using the same title as the novel: the 1975 version and the 2004 remake.
 Edgar J. Scherick produced the 1975 version as well as all three of the television sequels.
 Scherick was credited posthumously as producer of the 2004 remake.